R and RStudio

 While we are

-we basically work in RStudio
+talking use R we basically work in RStudio and

-is working in the background.
+R is working in the background.

-There are many advantages of using R
+There are many advantages of using R. Some of them are

 below.